laminlabs/lamindb/docs/guide/track.md

 # Track data

-Use the LaminDB instance to track your local files, cloud files or even in-memory objects via {doc}`/guide/dobject`.
+Use the LaminDB instance to track your local files, cloud files or even in-memory objects via {class}`~lamindb.DObject`.

 **Jump to:**